 The “Right” Answer Will Change

 With technology it’s particularly important to recognize that the right answer changes with time.
-In the eight years I’ve been at my library, the “right” solution for research guides have moved from website to handout to wiki to libguide.
+In the nine years I served at Wake Forest University, the “right” solution for research guides moved from website to handout to wiki to LibGuide.
 That’s a rapid shift!
-We’ve used four different chat clients and/or services at our reference desk over the same time period.
-Our “blogs” service has shifted from being a primary provider of blogs on campus to the more highly customized requests to more academic focuses.
+We used four different chat clients and/or services at our reference desk over the same time period.
+Our “blogs” service shifted from being a primary provider of blogs on campus to the more highly customized requests to more academic focuses.
 My main focus in this domain is that it’s important to plan, but it’s also important to realize that the plans will change, and that flexibility in light of user expectations and available tools will be key.

 Lifelong Learning, Experimenting, and Sharing